Common loon: In culture

 The common loon appears on Canadian currency, including the one-dollar "loonie" coin and the previous series of $20 bills.
 It is the provincial bird of Ontario.
 It was designated the state bird of the U.S. state of Minnesota in 1961, and also appears on the Minnesota State Quarter.
+In 2025, the loon was designated bird of the year by the American Birding Association.

 Folklore

 The voice and appearance of the common loon has made it prominent in several Native American tales.
 These include an Ojibwe story of a loon that created the world, and a Mi'kmaq saga describing Kwee-moo, the loon who was a special messenger of Glooscap (Glu-skap), the tribal hero.
 The tale of the loon's necklace was handed down in many versions among Pacific Coast peoples.
 The Delaware in the east of North America and the Buryats of Siberia also had creation stories involving the loon.

 Folk names for the common loon include "big loon", "call-up-a-storm", "greenhead", "hell-diver", "walloon", "black-billed loon", "guinea duck", "imber diver", "ring-necked loon", and "ember-goose".
 An old colloquial name from New England was call-up-a-storm, as its noisy cries supposedly foretold stormy weather.
 Some old Scottish names such as arran hawk and carara are corruptions of old Scottish Gaelic onomatopoeic names representing the bird's call; others, like bishop and ember goose, were used to avoid older names for this sometimes ill-omened bird.

 The common loon was eaten in the Scottish Islands from the Neolithic until the eighteenth century, and its thick layer of fat beneath the skin was used as a cure for sciatica.